 A. Owen Aldridge Prize Competition

-1. Any graduate student currently enrolled in an M.A. or Ph.D. program in Comparative Literature or the equivalent designation (e.g., Comparative Cultural Studies) may submit one paper annually.
+1. Any graduate student currently enrolled in an M.A. or Ph.D. program in Comparative Literature or the equivalent designation (e.g., Comparative Cultural Studies) anywhere in the world may submit one paper annually.
+Programs with less obvious designations may prove their comparitivism via institutional membership in their national comparative literature organization.

 2. Papers may be on any comparative topic and deal with any language areas.
 They should be scholarly articles—on literary research, theory, or criticism—and address more than one language area.
 They should not, for example, be interviews, translations, or editions of texts.